Project Bioshield: Challenges and criticism

 Obstacles to pharmaceutical and vaccine development include inadequate funding for research, insufficient protections against corporate liability, and constraints related to safety considerations.
 Typically, the drug-development process in the United States is largely initiated by the National Institutes of Health, which supports basic research through funding scientists.
 Although the development of a new medication usually takes several years between the time that research begins to the time that the medication is marketed, developing medical interventions against potential biological weapons is especially intense in terms of time, labor, and finances.
 There is also no guarantee that the drug companies will purchase the vaccinations.

+Biosafety risks

+The Bush administration's increased funding for biodefense research led to a large increase in the number of researchers and laboratories handling dangerous pathogens.

+A 2008 ProPublica investigation found that the U.S. government's post-9/11 biodefense initiatives led to $48 billion in spending and a dramatic expansion of high-security labs.
+Critics argue this increase in research facilities and personnel handling deadly pathogens inadvertently heightened national security risks rather than reducing them.
+Reports found widespread safety lapses, weak oversight, and even cases of insider threats, such as the 2001 anthrax attacks, which were ultimately linked to a government scientist.
+In The Bulletin of Atomic Scientists, Nick Schwellenbach wrote that the majority of new researchers receiving biodefense grants had no prior experience with such pathogens, increasing the risk of mishandling or exposure incidents.

 PhRMA

 In 2005 the chief medical officer for biomedical preparedness at the Pharmaceutical Research and Manufacturers of America in Washington DC voiced additional financial concerns of the pharmaceutical industry.
 Michael Friedman MD explains that manufacturers of biological defense products could still be "exposed to devastating product-liability suits," adding, "The decision to divert resources from the research and development of medicines for serious illnesses like heart disease can be financially risky, especially when a countermeasure may never be purchased or used."
 Friedman argues there needs to be more sponsored research and collaborative programs that engage government, academia, and industry, as well as additional incentives for private companies.